STORIES BEHIND THE SHIELD

 After a long night of providing service to the community, my partner and I were starving.
 We decided on some fish and chips.
 It was a good feeling to be able to relax and get a breath.
 We had been running around all night.
 First, it was a lady complaining about her neighbors' kids.
 She was a real "Karen".
 Then it was a husband and wife dispute.
 That freakin Super Rat job was a good healthy laugh.
 We were hungry.

-We decided to eat in the RMP ( Radio Mobile Patrol) which was custom when there were very few units on the street.
-We sat on 138st and Broadway.
+We decided to eat in the RMP ( Radio Mobile Patrol), which was custom when very few units were on the street.
+We sat on 138th and Broadway.
 This way we could see 360 degrees if anyone approached the vehicle.
 My partner and I dug in.
 The smell had my stomach growling.
-I was prepared to enjoy my fried scallop and frys.
+I was prepared to enjoy my fried scallop and fries.

 Wouldn't you know, after being several bites into this delicious feast, that distinct sound from the radio, indicating something very serious has just happened, beeped inside the RMP.